hazelcast/hazelcast-jet-reference-manual/docs/500_Hazelcast_Jet_102_-_Trade_Monitoring_Streaming_Job/100_The_Stream-Processing_DAG_and_Code.md

-The full code of this sample is in [StockExchange.java]( https://github.com/hazelcast/hazelcast-jet-code-samples/blob/master/streaming/stock-exchange/src/main/java/StockExchange.java) and running it we'll get an endless stream of data accumulating on the disk.
+The full code of this sample is in [StockExchange.java]( https://github.com/hazelcast/hazelcast-jet-code-samples/blob/master/streaming/stock-exchange/src/main/java/StockExchange.java) and by running it we'll get an endless stream of data accumulating on the disk.
 To spare your filesystem we've limited the execution time to 10 seconds.